LuisAlbertoVM/Robot_Visualization/README.md

 def distance_from_point_to_plane(point, plane):
     return abs(plane.a*point.x + plane.b*point.y + plane.c*point.z + plane.d)/math.sqrt(plane.a ** 2 + plane.b ** 2 + plane.c ** 2)
 ```

+To know if a point is inside a servo: